Coronavirus (COVID-19) infection survey (positivity estimates): 7 to 13 March 2023

 The survey helps track the extent of infection and transmission of COVID-19 among people in private residences, referred to as the community population.

 Previous estimates can be found in the Coronavirus (COVID-19) Infection Survey datasets (Office for National Statistics (ONS)).

 Proportion of people in Wales who had COVID-19

-Since the estimates are based on a relatively low number of positive tests, there is some uncertainty and the results should be interpreted with caution.
+Since the estimates are based on a relatively low number of positive tests, caution should be taken in over-interpreting any small movements in the latest trend.

 Further information on the classification of positive cases can be found on the ONS website.

 Please note that there is a greater lag in data from the infection survey than from other sources such as Public Health Wales.

 At the midpoint of the most recent week (7 to 13 March 2023), the estimated percentage of the community population with COVID-19 across the UK ranged from 1.42% in Northern Ireland to 2.66% in England.

 The trend in the percentage of people testing positive for COVID-19 was uncertain in Wales, Scotland and Northern Ireland in the most recent week.
 The trend increased in England in the most recent week.